 If you want to venture into the Maze, which is the most remote district of the park, you can take a ranger-led hiking tour of Horseshoe Canyon.
 The amazing setting features some of the most magnificent rock art in the country.
 You’ll hike through beautiful wildflowers, sheer sandstone walls, and cottonwood groves, so make sure you bring your camera.

 With mild temperatures, autumn is a perfect time to trail ride in the Canyonlands.
-Horseback riding in the backcountry of the Canyonlands means you can get an intimate, one-of-a-kind experience among jaw-dropping canyon views and incredible rock spirals and arches.
+Horseback riding in the backcountry of Canyonlands National Park means you can get an intimate, one-of-a-kind experience among jaw-dropping canyon views and incredible rock spirals and arches.
 There are many local private companies that offer horseback riding tours for all ages.

 Exploring Cave Springs